Brian Matthew: Career

 Matthew announced at the end of his show on 26 August 2006 that owing to ill-health he would be taking several weeks off his Radio 2 show, for the first time in sixteen years.
 Johnnie Walker was the main host in his absence.
 Sandie Shaw, Joe Brown and Suzi Quatro were also guest hosts.
 Matthew returned to the show and the station on 10 February 2007.

 Matthew won a Sony Gold Award in 2008: "To celebrate an impressive record of more than 50 years of national and international radio broadcasting.
 For that lifetime career and in recognition of a truly outstanding contribution to UK radio."
 On 29 October 2016 Matthew became the oldest regular broadcaster on BBC Radio, following Desmond Carrington's retirement.

 On 26 November 2016, Tim Rice stood in as presenter of the show.
 Rice announced that he would be sitting in for a few weeks since Matthew was "under the weather".
 In fact, Matthew had suffered a fall at home and had spent a few weeks in hospital.
 On 27 January 2017, the BBC announced that he would not return to the station due to ill health.
 Matthew himself, however, disagreed with the BBC's statement, saying: "That's absolute balderdash.
 I was ready and willing and able to go back, and they've just said they are going to put the programme in the hands of other people."

 The BBC's treatment of Matthew led to an online petition, which was signed by thousands of listeners who demanded his return, but it failed.
 As a result, Matthew presented his final show on 25 February 2017, which was a compilation of his favourite tracks and moments from his time on the show.
 A week later, Sounds Of The 60s became a live show, hosted by Tony Blackburn, moving to an earlier slot between 6am and 8am on Saturday mornings.
 As of 2025, Blackburn continues to host the show between these times.
 During Matthew's tenure, the show was pre-recorded.
 However, on 6 March 2017, a show from January 2015 was broadcast in an early morning repeat slot, with new links recorded by Matthew.

 Personal life and death

-In 1951, Matthew married Pamela Wickington, with whom he had one child, Christopher, born in 1954.
+In 1951, Matthew married Pamela Wickington, with whom he had one child, born in 1954.
 They involved themselves in amateur theatre and were prominent members of Chelsfield Players in Kent from 1958 to 1966.
 He built a theatre in his Chelsfield home and formed his own dramatic society called the Pilgrim Players.
 During this time he worked with actor brothers Arthur White and David Jason.

 Matthew died of pneumonia on 8 April 2017 in London.
 Four days before his death, the BBC had reported that he had died, but later corrected this, saying he was critically ill in hospital.
-He is survived by his wife and their son.
+He was survived by his wife and their son.